 A whopping 239 independent water jets built into the stage lifts, provide water fountain effects up to approximately 18 meters in height.
 There’s sophisticated lighting, catwalks, trapeze and more.

 The show takes place at City of Dreams, an entertainment complex home to three hotels, shopping, casinos, restaurants and more.

 A fisherman rows his boat off the coast of Coloane (one of Macau’s major islands) when a whirlpool transports him into a new world.
 He meets a shipwrecked stranger who falls in love with a princess jailed by her evil stepmother.

 The fisherman and the stranger join together to rescue the princess, and the fisherman receives an unexpected reward.
 I realize that sounds a bit scary for kids, but it’s actually not.

 The House of Dancing Water Cast

 There are 80 specially-recruited performers made up of 25 nationalities who trained for two years prior to the first show.
 I can see why–the stunts are death-defying.

 A huge support staff ensures the safety of the cast, including 36 Scuba divers.
-Watch this video to get a better feel for what the show is about.

 Why Kids Love the Show